 In 2013 Laura opened the doors to her 2nd business adventure, Dr Crawlspace, LLC, this service based industry is challenging and much harder than anything she had done before.
 Working in an industry she knew nothing about and having managed upward of 20 employees has given her even deeper insight to marketing businesses.
 She can now help business owners as a marketing expert and fellow business owner.

 “I know that everyone has a story and something to teach and learn, I always strive to find those teaching moments and absorb those learning opportunities.
 Being part of the HVBA allows me a volunteer opportunity to do both” – Laura Garifalakis

 Fire Chief Fred Charlton began his fire service as a volunteer with the Forest Grove Fire Department in 1989.
 In 1994 he was hired as a career firefighter for the City of Milwaukie.
 In 1997, the Milwaukie Fire Department merged with Clackamas Fire District #1.
 Chief Charlton was promoted to the positions of Lieutenant, Captain, Battalion Chief, Deputy Chief and became the Fire Chief in 2012.

-Chief Charlton is currently a director with the Oregon Fire Chief’s Association, Chair of the North Clackamas County Chamber of Commerce, and a member of the Clackamas Rotary.
+Chief Charlton is currently the President of the Oregon Fire Chief’s Association, Board member of the North Clackamas County Chamber of Commerce, and a member of the Clackamas Rotary.